 Updating your security policy

 With more organizations switching to remote or hybrid environments, it’s especially important to minimize the risk of data breaches and cybersecurity attacks.
-Make sure your IT security policies are updated to cover remote work scenarios.
-You should also introduce stronger password practices with multifactor authentication and password managers.
+Make sure your IT security policies are updated to cover remote work management scenarios and best practices for remote workers.
+You should also introduce stronger password hygiene with multifactor authentication and password managers.

 Managing mobile devices

-If your main priority is to regulate employee mobile devices, you could opt for a mobile device management (MDM) solution.
-MDM tools can be used to manage user access and deploy policies for governance purposes.
+Nowadays, most environments include at least some personal devices, which call for a mobile device management (MDM) solution.
+MDM tools can be used alongside other remote device management solutions to manage user access and deploy policies for governance purposes.

 Managing mixed PC and Mac environments